Bicycle Touring Flores, Indonesia: hints and advice to travel Flores by bike

 The ancestral villages of Bena, Gurusina, and Wolondopu

-Cycling Flores is incredible though, in around 530km from Maumere To Labuan Bajo, you’ll go four times from the sea level to more than 1,000msl, climbing incredibly steep slopes while being baked by the heat.
+Cycling Flores is incredible, though: over around 530km from Maumere to Labuan Bajo, you’ll go up and down four times from sea level to more than 1,000 msl, climbing incredibly steep slopes while being baked by the heat.

-If that doesn’t scare you, bicycle touring Flores will reward you with a lush and mountainous interior, stunning volcanoes, and ancestral cultures. one of the most beautiful islands we’ve ever seen.
+If that doesn’t scare you, bicycle touring in Flores will reward you with lush, mountainous terrain, stunning volcanoes, and ancestral cultures.
+It is one of the most beautiful islands we’ve ever seen.

-It’s difficult to underline the highlights of this road trip since the whole route is gorgeous: Ruteng with its scenic spiderweb rice paddies, the traditional village of Bena, near Bajawa, where Christianity melts with ancestral beliefs, the Kelimutu crater lakes, so close to each other but so different in colors.
+It’s difficult to highlight the highlights of this road trip, since the whole route is gorgeous: Ruteng with its scenic spiderweb rice paddies, the traditional village of Bena near Bajawa, where Christianity meets ancestral beliefs, and the Kelimutu crater lakes, so close to each other yet so different in color.

 And then the white sands of Koka beach and the black ones of Ende, the perfect shape of the nervous volcano Inierie (2,245msl), the pristine jungle all around.